liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/04-authentication-pipelines/02-auto-login.markdown

   filters in the chain.

-Auto Login components are useful ways of providing an authentication mechanism to a system that @product@ doesn't yet support.
+Auto Login components are useful ways of providing an authentication mechanism to a system that @sharepoint@ doesn't yet support.
 You can write them fairly quickly to provide the integration you need.

 ## Related Topics